OctopusDeploy/blog/blog/2022-02/standards-with-octopus-terraform-provider/index.md

 - Terraform
 ---

-The [Octopus Deploy Samples Instance](https://samples.octopus.app) has grown expotentially since its creation in late 2019.
-It has over 30 spaces, which makes simple things like rotating an external feed password time consuming.
-Creating a new space is also time consuming, as we have to copy over the same accounts, worker pools, external feeds, etc.  This post will walk through how the Customer Solutions team leveraged the [Octopus Deploy Terraform Provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/) to establish standards that solved those problems.
+The [Octopus Deploy Samples Instance](https://samples.octopus.app) has grown significantly since its creation in late 2019.
+It has over 30 spaces.
+That growth is a double-edged sword.
+Having all of those samples is very helpful to our customers, but many spaces make routine maintenance tasks like rotating an external feed password time-consuming.
+This post will walk through how the Customer Solutions team leveraged the [Octopus Deploy Terraform Provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/) to establish standards to make the samples instance easier to maintain.

-## Samples Instance Maintenance Woes
+## Maintenance Woes

-At Octopus Deploy, each team gets a unique sandbox for each of the major cloud providers.
-Within our sandbox, everyone on the team has free reign which is both a benefit and a curse.
-Each person ended up using whatever region was closest to them (for me it is US Central for Azure and GCP, US East 2 for AWS).
-If that region didn't a virtual network, VPC, database server, etc., they'd be created.
-Anytime a new space was created, the person creating the space would copy over values from an earlier example they worked on.
+At Octopus Deploy, each team gets a unique sandbox for AWS, Azure, and GCP.
+Within our sandbox, everyone on the team has free reign.
+We can create whatever resources are needed to help demonstrate Octopus Deploy functionality.
+That has been great, but as the team and the samples instance have grown, consistency between samples became harder to enforce.
+Each person used whatever region was closest to them (for me, US Central for Azure and GCP, US East 2 for AWS).
+They'd be created if that region didn't have a virtual network, VPC, database server, etc.  Anytime a new space was created, the person creating it would copy over values from an earlier example they worked on.
 That was in addition to creating the cloud accounts, worker pools, external feeds, and other variable sets.

 Maintaining the samples instance could be time-consuming.
-For example, some of our samples used AMIs.
-AWS is fond of deprecating AMIs, so anytime one was deprecated we had to find every sample that used it and update it.
+For example, some of our samples used AWS AMIs.
+AWS is fond of deprecating AMIs, which required us to search every sample to determine which one to update.

 While that was a pain to deal with, it didn't cause _enough friction_ to change it.
 It's not like we are creating spaces all the time.
-And we do spot check items when we can.
+And we do spot-check items when we can.
 That was until we were asked by our security team to move our AWS and Azure sandboxes.
 That is when I started taking a hard look at the Octopus Terraform Provider.

 ## Space Standards

 Each space on the samples instance is unique as each one shows how to use a different feature in Octopus Deploy.
 Projects between spaces were rarely alike.
-The desire was to have the same set of base resources across all spaces.
+The scope was set to base resources across all spaces for this project.
 Those resources are:

 - Accounts
     - GCP